secretstartups/handbook/job-families/engineering/quality/engineering-analyst/index.html.md

 #### Responsibilities

-The Staff Engineering Analyst role extends the [Staff Engineering Analyst](#staff-engineering-analyst) role.
+The Staff Engineering Analyst role extends the [Senior Engineering Analyst](#senior-engineering-analyst) role.

 * Coach and mentor other team members so they can confidently deliver data analytics and visualization with minimal guidance.
 * Enforce and improve our SQL/Sisense guidelines and coding standards, review and make strategic improvements to achieve organizational objective.